SheetJS/docs.sheetjs.com/docz/docs/09-miscellany/05-contributing.md

 ## Development

-The `xlsx.js` and `xlsx.mjs` files are constructed from the files in the `bits` subdirectory.
+The `xlsx.js` and `xlsx.mjs` files are constructed from the files in the `bits` subfolder.
 The build script (run `make`) will concatenate the individual bits to produce the scripts.

 To produce the dist files, run `make dist`.
 The dist files are updated in each version release and *should not be committed between versions*.